 Just this May, Shriners Hospitals announced the extraordinary collaboration between their hospitals and the Mayo Clinic Care network – another opportunity to grow and enhance services.

 The hospitals themselves – are funded through private donations, investments and independent Shrine organizations throughout the country.
 The Charity Navigator currently lists the hospitals as a 4 star charity.

 A Shriner is a member of a fraternal, charitable organization that incorporates the Masonic principles of brotherly love, relief and truth into their core beliefs.
 All Shriners are Free Masons, but not vice versa.
 This group of powerful men have quite a history – and a wildly famous membership – including a number of past presidents (Harding, FDR, Truman, Ford), Douglas MacArthur, John Wayne, Mel Blanc, Brad Paisley, Buzz Aldridge, Glenn Ford, Sugar Ray, David Ragan, Sam Hornish Jr., Johnny Cash, Nat King Cole …..you get the picture!
 Independent Shriners organizations across the country are known to sponsor travel to and from their hospitals, adaptive equipment and adaptive sporting events as well – all to support quality of life for the children who need and use their hospital services.

 Donations to Shriners Hospitals for Children can be very specific – to a certain hospital – even project or department.

-XBS Global chose the Philadelphia Shriners Hospital for Children (a state of the art medical care facility for children with spinal cord injury) for their 2015 charitable endeavor, for all of the reasons noted here.
-Stay tuned for our Pinterest board, Shrine Shine coming in September 2015!
+XBS Global chose the Philadelphia Shriners Hospital for Children (a state of the art medical care facility for children with spinal cord injury) for their charitable endeavor, for all of the reasons noted here.
+Check out our Pinterest board, Shrine Shine!